-If the patron is not satisfied with the decision, the patron may appeal the decision to the Board for consideration.
+If the patron is not satisfied with the outcome, they may appeal the decision to the Board for consideration.
 In the event of such action, the Board's sole responsibility will be to determine whether the Library Director's decision was in compliance with this policy.
 The Board's decision will be final.

-VI.
 Maintenance of the Collection

-A. Evaluation
+1. Evaluation